9 Famous Traditional Board, Dice, and Card Games

 The objective of the game is to be the first team to reach 7 points.
 The game consists of a number of hands, each of which is worth one or more points, depending on the bid.
 After the game, remaining dominoes are referred to as the 'sleeping tiles'.

-Before this though, some games were played with holes dug in the earth, or carved out of stone.
+Before the advent of carved boards, mancala games were played with holes dug in the earth or carved out of stone.

 Named after the economic concept of the domination of the market by a single entity, it involves a bit of luck, with the rolling of the dice.
 This is a determining factor of the dice throw result, as it can allow a player to own key properties or lands on squares with high rents.

 Also, the initial misfortune of going last is a significant disadvantage because one is more likely to land on a property which has already been bought and therefore be forced to pay rent to the owner, instead of having the opportunity to purchase his own property.

 The players are represented by tiny metal pieces moved around the perimeter of the board, depending on the throw of the 2 dice.

 They are a Wheelbarrow, Battleship, and Horse with a rider, a Train, a thimble, Cannon, Boot, a Dog, a Top hat and an Iron.